The Biggest Challenges In The Aerospace Industry

 This includes expanding domestic training initiatives, partnering with universities to align academic programs with industry needs, and creating apprenticeship schemes tailored to the requirements of next-generation technology.

-3. Decarbonisation Pressures
+3. Decarbonisation pressures.

 Reducing the environmental impact of the UK aerospace industry is essential to its future.
 With the UK’s ambitious goals set out in the AGP’s Destination Net Zero Strategy, the sector is under increasing pressure to meet net-zero targets in aviation.